swimmiing/ACL-SSL/README.md

 ## **Citation**

-If you use this project, please cite the relevant original publications for the models and datasets, and cite this project as:
+If you use this project, please cite this project as:

 ```latex
 @inproceedings{park2023clip,